-SECOND STATEMENT OF STEVEN GITTINS
+WITNESS STATEMENT OF STEVEN GITTINS

-- I, STEVEN JOHN GITTINS, Community Safety Manager, Walsall Metropolitan Borough Council, Civic Centre, Darwall Street, Walsall, WS1 1TP ("the Council") WILL SAY AS FOLLOWS: - 1.
-I make this statement further to that which I made on 8th September 2022. - 2.
+I, STEVEN JOHN GITTINS, Community Safety Manager, Walsall Metropolitan Borough Council, Civic Centre, Darwall Street, Walsall, WS1 1TP ("the Council") WILL SAY AS FOLLOWS:

+- 1. I make this statement further to that which I made on 3rd May 2023. - 2.
 This statement relates to the Black Country boroughs' application for an injunction prohibiting people from engaging in street racing and car cruising.
 An injunction was initially granted from 1 February 2014 to 1 February 2018, and subsequently extended until it lapsed on 1 February 2021.
 A further interim injunction was granted on 22 December 2022 and subsequently extended in February 2023.
+I provided evidence in support of both the original and subsequent applications.
-I provided evidence in support of both the original and subsequent applications. - 3.
-There have to date been no applications for committals for breaches of the above injunction in the Borough of Walsall. - 4.
-It remains the case that problems associated with street racing and car cruising related activity within the borough, continue to be significantly reduced since the original car cruising injunction and then subsequent injunctions came into effect. - 5.
-Since making my previous statement the Council's Community Protection Team has received one direct report concerning anti-social behaviour relating to "joy riding/motor vehicles".
-Locally, police report 115 incident logs which contain the word racing since 8th September 2022.
-Locations reported include previous locations of concern in Darlaston/Moxley (including the Black Country Route) and Aldridge.
-Comparing the period January April 2022, when there was no injunction in force with January April 2023, when the interim injunction was in place, police report 59 and 48 logs respectively.
-This indicating a nearly 20% reduction in logs when the injunction was in place.
-Anecdotal reports also suggest that, although reduced, there are still issues in and around the Brickyard Road and Northgate areas of Aldridge.

-- 6. Although the number and frequency of car cruising related incidents in Walsall has considerably reduced, there remains areas of concern.
-There is also a real concern that if an injunction were not in place and word of this spread, then the level of street racing and car cruising activity would increase, as would the danger and significant anti-social behaviour associated with it.
-Equally if Walsall were not included within any Black Country Order, then activity prohibited elsewhere would simply be displaced into the borough from its neighbours, facilitated by the arterial and other road networks. - 7.
-I continue to believe that the grant of the previous injunctions has had a very beneficial effect in reducing the level of anti-social behaviour and significant danger caused by street racing and car cruising.
-It remains the case that the Council, in seeking this injunction, has in mind the need to protect the lives of the inhabitants of the borough, and the need to protect people from unnecessary serious injury or death.
+- 3. There have to date been no applications for committals for breaches of the above injunction in the Borough of Walsall. - 4.
+As per my previous statement It remains the case that problems associated with street racing and car cruising related activity within the borough, continue to be reduced since the original car cruising injunction and then subsequent injunctions came into effect. - 5.
+Since making my previous statement in May of this year the Council's Community Protection Team has received a further 8 direct reports concerning anti-social behaviour relating to "joy riding/motor vehicles".
+Police report that since the 4th May this year, they have recorded 126 incident logs for the borough which contain the word racing.
+Although there are reports from across the borough, Darlaston, Moxley and Junction 9 of the M6/Black Country Route remain areas of concern. - Although the number and frequency of car cruising related incidents in Walsall has as previously reported reduced since the original injunction was granted, there remain areas of concern and reports of this ant-social activity and the dangers associated with it are still received and are of concern.
+The real concern remains that if an injunction were not in place and word of this spread, then the level of street racing and car cruising activity would increase, as would the danger and significant anti-social behaviour associated with it.
+Equally if Walsall were not included within any Black Country Order, there is a real risk that activity prohibited elsewhere would simply be displaced into the borough from its neighbours, facilitated by the arterial and other road networks. - 7.
+It is still my belief that the grant of the previous injunctions has had a very beneficial effect in reducing the level of anti-social behaviour and significant danger caused by street racing and car cruising.
+It continues to be the case that the Council, in seeking this injunction, has in mind the need to protect the lives of the inhabitants of the borough, and the need to protect people from unnecessary serious injury or death.
+The injunction is an important means by which this can be achieved.